See more articles

 Use Sitemaps

 When you include a URL in your sitemap, you’re indicating to Google that it is the version of the page you want to be indexed.
-Consistency between your sitemap and canonical tags helps search engines recognize your definitive pages.
+Sitemaps act as a weaker canonicalisation signal on their own, but when combined with canonical tags and consistent internal links, they become a more effective indicator.
+Consistency across all three is what gives you the clearest possible signal.

 Start Improving SEO Performance With Canonical URLs